lotusify/MediaFetcherAvalonia/README.md

 2.  **`yt-dlp`**: The core `yt-dlp` executable **must** be present.
 The application will look for it in:
     * The same directory as the `MediaFetcherAvalonia` executable.
     * Any directory listed in your system's PATH environment variable.
-    You can download the latest `yt-dlp` from its official repository.
+    You can download the latest `yt-dlp` from its [official yt-dlp GitHub repository](https://github.com/yt-dlp/yt-dlp).
 3.  **(Optional but Recommended) `ffmpeg`**: While not directly checked for by this application, `yt-dlp` often requires `ffmpeg` for merging separate video/audio streams or for format conversions (especially when using the "Force Format" option).
 Ensure `ffmpeg` is installed and accessible by `yt-dlp` (usually by placing it in the same directory as `yt-dlp` or adding it to the system PATH).

 ## Usage